smartstore/user-docs/en/user-guide/data-exchange/export/managing-export-profiles.md

 Sends a notification email about the completion of an export.
 Note that you can specify multiple email addresses where to send the email to.

-> [!INFO]
+{% hint style="info" %}
-> System exports (like product or category export) are always sending a notification email regardless  of  this   option.
+System exports (like product or category export) are always sending a notification email regardless  of  this   option.
+{% endhint %}